 Just like many people today, Hershel wasn’t always aware of the risks that were in the world.
 He had to come to it in his own time.
 But once he did, it was clear things needed to change, he knew they all needed to be more alert and ready.
 In reality, there’s no way you can ever predict exactly if and when you, a friend, or a family member will end up in harm’s way or how severe it will be.

 But those who are paying attention, know life is risky and it’s unpredictable.
-We know you can’t see something coming at you and hold up you hand and say “wait, let me get my gun, my flashlight, etc.” Imagine you’re at a stadium concert with your family and there’s an explosion and the building fills with smoke.
+We know you can’t see something coming at you and hold up you hand and say “wait, let me get my gun, my flashlight, etc.” Imagine you’re at a stadium concert with your family and there’s an blast and the building fills with smoke.
 Or you witness a car accident on the highway and find a child trapped in their car seat.
 Nowadays you could be attacked while walking your dog or while loading groceries into your car.

 Preppers know that being prepared can truly be the determine life or death for you, your loved ones, even a stranger.
 And this is where everyday carry (EDC) comes in.
 It’s a strategy of readiness that focuses on some critical EDC items you should always have on you, so you are prepared to deal with what life throws at you, no matter when it comes.